danieldaquino/RoboPost/README.md

 We also made the assembly in a lab.

 If you are interested in building your own custom robot based on our design, read on.

-If you are interested in ordering a hardware built by us, please open an issue on Github or email Daniel at [me@danielwalnut.com](mailto:me@danielwalnut.com)

 ### Components needed